Bidder-Specific Synergies and the Evolution of Acquirer Returns

 Largely constant average acquirer returns over the past four decades mask fundamental changes in the takeover market.
-Controlling for bidder composition, the common component of acquirer returns has increased by as much as five percentage points relative to the 1980s.
+Controlling for bidder composition, the common component of acquirer returns has increased by five percentage points relative to the 1980s.
 Offsetting this increase, the average bidder-specific component has declined.
-The increase in the common component is pervasive and cannot be explained by learning, maturity, industry concentration, or improved corporate governance.
-However, better advisors may have contributed to this upward trend.
-Conceptually, the evidence is consistent with a general increase in merger synergies that have become less bidder-specific over time.
+We propose a theory of bidder-specific synergies to help interpret these opposing trends.
+In our theory and in the data, acquirer returns increase with the extent to which synergies are unique to that bidder.
+The composition effect reflects bidder uniqueness.
+Overall, the evidence is consistent with rising merger synergies that have become less bidder-specific.

 JEL Classification: G14, G34